Lancet window

-A lancet window is a tall, narrow window with a pointed arch at its top.
+A lancet window is a tall, narrow window with a sharp pointed arch at its top.
+This arch may or may not be a steep lancet arch (in which the compass centres for drawing the arch fall outside the opening).
 It acquired the "lancet" name from its resemblance to a lance.
 Instances of this architectural element are typical of Gothic church edifices of the earliest period.
 Lancet windows may occur singly, or paired under a single moulding, or grouped in an odd number with the tallest window at the centre.

 The lancet window first appeared in the early French Gothic period (c.
-1140–1200), and later in the English period of Gothic architecture (1200–1275).
+1140–1200), and later in the Early English period of Gothic architecture (1200–1275).
 So common was the lancet window feature that this era is sometimes known as the "Lancet Period".

-The term lancet window is properly applied to windows of austere form, without tracery.
+The term lancet window is properly applied to single-light windows of austere form, without tracery.
 Paired windows were sometimes surmounted by a simple opening such as a quatrefoil cut in plate tracery.
 This form gave way to the more ornate, multi-light traceried window.